sylvaticus/juliatutorial/custom-types.md

 end
 ```

-Use the keyword `immutable` in place of `type` when you want enforce that once an object of that type has been created, its fields can no longer be changed.
-They are faster!
+Use the keyword `immutable` in place of `type` when you want to enforce that once an object of that type has been created, its fields can no longer be changed.
+Although obviously less flexible, they are much faster.

 You can create abstract types using the keyword `abstract`.
-Abstract classes do not have any field, and objects can not be instantiated from them, altought concrete types can be defined as subtypes of them (an issue to allow abstract classes to have fields is currently open and may be soon implemented).
+Abstract classes do not have any field, and objects can not be instantiated from them, although concrete types can be defined as subtypes of them (an issue to allow abstract classes to have fields is currently open and may be soon implemented).

 Actually you can create a whole hierarchy of abstract classes: